 Q :: Do you double book?

 A :: No, nope, & never!
 I personally shoot all weddings and therefore cannot and will not double book dates or even weekends for that matter.
-I will only take one wedding per weekend so as to ensure each and every client receives my 100% energy and full attention.
-Clients usually book 6-12 months in advance.
-Therefore, we highly recommend booking well in advance if you’re getting married during California’s wedding season (May-Oct).
-I will however, and often do, entertain two different inquiries for the same weekend.
-In this case I let both parties know there is another inquiry for their date and whomever leaves the deposit/retainer with me first will lock in the date.
-Once any particular date/weekend is booked, no further inquiries are entertained.
+We will only take one wedding per week/weekend so as to ensure each and every client receives 100% of our energy, passion, and attention.
+(Clients usually book our services 6-12 months in advance.)
+We highly recommend booking well in advance if you’re getting married during California’s wedding season (May-Oct).

 Q :: Are you insured?

 A :: Yes…we have to be.
-Most venues require Photographer Liability Insurance in order to take photos on certain venue properties.
+Most all venues require Photographer Liability Insurance in order to take photos on property.
 We’re happy to provide your venue the appropriate COI (Certificate of Insurance) upon request.

 Q :: How much time should we allocate throughout the day for photos?

-A :: This truly depends and varies based on what you would like to prioritize your day.
-We recommend at the very least to allocate the following, listed below.
-Please keep in mind, when you’re running behind schedule on your wedding day, the first thing that will get cut short by your wedding coordinator or your family, will be your photo-time.
-This is unfortunate for us, however this is the reality based on our previous experience.
-At the end of the day, you’ll likely spend thousands of dollars on outfits, florals, the venue, and catering, which you’ll have for only one day, but your Photos & Videos will be the only keepsakes you’ll have to remember that one day for the rest of your lives.
+A :: This truly depends and varies but on average clients need 10-16 hours for typical ethnic ceremonies followed by a reception.
+Keep in mind, you’ll likely spend thousands of dollars on outfits, florals, the venue, and catering, which you’ll have for only one day, but your Photos & Videos will be the only keepsakes you’ll have to remember that one day for the rest of your lives.
 Therefore, please consider your time carefully when allocating it on your Photos.

 - Before the Wedding:

-- 3 Hours – Bridal Hair/Makeup – this is the average time spent in the dressing room getting ready for the wedding.
+- 1.5-3 Hours – Bridal Hair/Makeup – this is the average time spent on photo coverage in the dressing room; getting ready for the wedding.

-- 1 Hour – Wedding Portraits – Couples portraits around the hotel/venue, First-Look photos, etc. I highly recommend taking these photos before your ceremony for many reasons.
-When (not if) the schedule is running late, you won’t be stressed about skipping your portraits, not to mention your makeup/hair/draping is still fresh, you’re not sweating yet, and you can enjoy seeing each other for the first time in private.
+- 1 – 1.5 Hours – Wedding Portraits – First-Look photos followed by the Couples Session around the hotel/venue, etc. We highly recommend taking these photos before your ceremony for many reasons.
+Your makeup/hair/draping is fresh, you’re not exhausted yet, and you can enjoy seeing each other for the first time in an intimate-private setting.

 - 30 Min – Bridal Party Portraits – We’ll take you and your bridal party to a separate location for some fun group portraits.